ksu-cs-textbooks/cs-zero/content/00-introduction/06-cis115-syllabus/_index.md

 {{% /notice %}}

 Every student should strive to turn in work on time. **Late work will receive penalty of 10% of the possible points for each day it is late**.
 Some assignments will NOT be accepted late!
 Others will be limited to a maximum of three days late (not always 3 days).
-Missed class attendance cannot be made up, though as mentioned above some areas will drop the lowest two scores.
+Missed class attendance cannot be made up, though as mentioned above some areas will drop the lowest score.
 If you are getting behind in the class, you are encouraged to speak to the instructor for options to make up missed work.

 #### Programming Work